210.900. 1. Sections 210.900 to 210.936 shall be known and may be cited as the "Family Care Safety Act".

 (10) "Personal-care attendant" or "personal-care worker", a person who performs routine services or supports necessary for a person with a physical or mental disability to enter and maintain employment or to live independently;

-(11) "Personal-care provider", any person, corporation, or association who provides personal-care services or supports under contract with the department of mental health, the division of aging, the department of health and senior services or the department of elementary and secondary education;
+(11) "Personal-care provider", any person, corporation, or association who provides personal-care services or supports under contract with the department of mental health or the department of social services or its divisions;

 (12) "Related child care", child care provided only to a child or children by such child's or children's grandparents, great-grandparents, aunts or uncles, or siblings living in a residence separate from the child or children;